 Article Translations: (Spanish)

-If the upper airway continues to swell, it becomes hard for a child to breathe.
-The child may make a high-pitched or squeaking noise while breathing in — this is called stridor.
-A child also might breathe very fast or have retractions (when the skin between the ribs pulls in during breathing).
+If the airways continue to swell, breathing gets harder.
+Kids often make a high-pitched or squeaking noise while breathing in — this is called stridor.
+They also might breathe very fast or have retractions (when the skin between the ribs pulls in during breathing).
 In the most serious cases, a child may appear pale or have a bluish color around the mouth due to a lack of oxygen.

 Symptoms of croup are often worse at night and when a child is upset or crying.